ClusterHQ/flocker/docs/using/installing/index.rst

    * Visit https://mycloud.rackspace.com
    * Click "Create Server".
-   * Choose a supported Linux distribution as your image (For available distributions, see the list of installation instructions in Step 3).
+   * Choose a supported Linux distribution as your image.
+For available distributions, see the list of installation instructions in Step 3.
    * Choose a Flavor.
 We recommend at least "8 GB General Purpose v1".
    * Add your SSH key